lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 The public URL API provides direct access to specific resources via a publicly accessible URL; however, an RSP login is still required.

 One application is to construct URLs for your ADQL queries, enabling you to share these links with collaborators for efficient communication or save them for future reuse, avoiding the need to repopulate the ADQL edit box each time.
-For further guidance on the Web API, see the documentation `here <https://data.lsst.cloud/portal/app/?api>`__.
-Please note that not all features documented there are fully applicable within the RSP context.
 Here are some examples.

 **1. Exploring the Object table**